Pdleon/pdleon.github.io/_posts/2020-10-06-Retrieve PSTN Calls with Microsoft Graph.md

-- Everyone has a preference on the format but I find it's easy to read and follow a json file.
+- Everyone has a preference on the output format but I find it's easy to read and follow a json file.
 Here is a sample of the output:

 ![](../assets/images/OutputJson.png)